Prompt Engineering Guide

 Note

-The creators of Self-Consistency discuss a more complex method for selecting the final answer in the original paper, which deals with the LLM generated probabilities for each chain of thought.
+The creators of Self-Consistency discuss a more complex method for selecting the final answer in the original paper, which deals with the LLM generated probabilities for each Chain-of-Thought.
 However, they do not use this method in their experiments, and majority voting seems to usually have the same or better performance.

 Self-Consistency Results